-Walt Disney World Expands Minnie Van Service To Include Orlando International Airport – Details, Prices
+Walt Disney World Expands Minnie Van Service To Include Orlando International Airport — Details, Prices

-Walt Disney World is making it even easier for guests to make their way around property and now, they are taking them back to the airport in style too.
+Walt Disney World is making it even easier for guests to make their way around property, and now, they are taking them back to the airport in style too.
 Last year, Disney began its “Minnie Van” service which would allow guests to call for a vehicle and pay for it to take them to the parks or resorts.
-Over the last few months, it has continued to expand to different resorts and now, it has expanded to include Orlando International Airport (MCO) as well.
+Over the last few months, it has continued to expand to different resorts, and now, it has expanded to include Orlando International Airport (MCO) as well.

 Disney’s Magical Express is still an option that is being provided for guests staying at a WDW Resort hotel and it can be used without cost.
 For those arriving at MCO, they can reserve this service to be taken to their resort and also return to the airport once their vacation is over.

-While that service is extremely convenient and useful, some guests would rather something different than a bus.
+While that service is extremely convenient and useful, some guests would rather ride something different than a bus.
 That is why Disney has now expanded its Minnie Van service to transport guests from select Walt Disney World Resort hotels to the Orlando International Airport after their trip has ended.

 At this time, it is only for return service to the airport and it is not yet known if it will ever include transportation for airport arrivals.